You may have a domain name registered via GoDaddy and wanted to host that domain name on our Premium Cloud SSD shared hosting servers.

-To know your nameserver value for the web hosting account you subscribed, please check your email.
+To know your nameserver value for the web hosting account you subscribed to, please check your email.
 The email subject line would be Your New Hosting Account is here.

-Please open the email and scroll down where you will find your Nameserver details under Server Information section.
+Please open the email and scroll down to find your Nameserver details under the Server Information section.

 An example Nameserver details are: